minaburo/archi/lpwan-architecture.md

 For instance, {{-SCHC-CoAP}} extends the compression to CoAP {{?RFC7252}} and OSCORE {{?RFC8613}}.

-As represented figure {{Fig-SCHCCOAP2}}, the fragmentation and teh compression of IP and UDP may be operated by a network SCHC instance whereas the end-to-end compression of the application payload happens between the device and the application.
+As represented figure {{Fig-SCHCCOAP2}}, the fragmentation and the compression of the IP and UDP headers may be operated by a network SCHC instance whereas the end-to-end compression of the application payload happens between the device and the application.
 The compression of the application payload may be split in two instances to deal with the encrypted portion of the application PDU.

 ~~~~